Will Benson Player Props: Reds vs. Padres

-Will Benson -- batting .385 in his past 10 games -- will be in action for the Cincinnati Reds against the San Diego Padres, with Seth Lugo on the mound, on June 30 at 5:10 PM ET.
+On Saturday, Will Benson (hitting .407 in his past 10 games) and the Cincinnati Reds play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 1:40 PM ET.

-He racked up two extra-base hits in his most recent game (3-for-5 with a double, a triple and an RBI) against the Orioles.
+He had a one-hit showing in his most recent game (1-for-3) against the Padres.

 Will Benson Game Info & Props vs. the Padres